Charli XCX Wows In Revealing Cut-Out Feathery Dress At BRITs Party

 The BRIT Awards took place in London, United Kingdom, last night and all the stars turned up in style.
-Nominated singer Charli XCX attended the Warner BRITs after-party and wowed fans in an eye-catching dress, per Daily Mail.
+Nominated singer Charli XCX attended the Warner BRITs after-party and wowed fans in an eye-catching outfit, per Daily Mail.

-Charli stunned in a cut-out dress that was made out of black feathers and appeared to be made out of sheer PVC at the bottom.
+Charli stunned in a cut-out dress that was made out of black feathers.
+The bottom appeared to be made out of sheer PVC and parts of it had small jewels embroidered on it.
 The fluffy garment went way above her knees and displayed her decolletage and stomach.
 The “White Mercedes” songstress held a mini fluffy bag that matched her ensemble and sported a short dark bob.
 Charli opted for a glossy lip, mascara, and eye shadow for the occasion.

 In her Instagram upload, she wore bright yellow clips in her hair.
-However, when attending the party, she took them out.
+However, when attending the party, she seemed to have them out.

-In the paparazzi photos, she opted for small dangling earrings that weren’t seen in her post.
+In the paparazzi photos, she opted for small dangling earrings that weren’t seen in her social media post.

 For her most recent upload, Charli posed in front of a plain white wall.
 She raised one arm that had her bag in her hand and rested the other beside her.
 The “Break The Rules” hitmaker separated her legs and looked directly at the camera lens with a fierce expression.